ttommie/100-days-of-code/002-TipCalculator/README.md

 #### What I learned:
 Different ways you can format a string using variables.

-How to properly round numbers to an x amount of numbers after the decimals.
+How to properly round numbers to an x amount of numbers after the decimal.